 Help for New Riders!

 For new equestrians reading this, the video below will be very helpful for you!
-It's a really good idea to try and correct (or avoid) common mistakes before your lessons, so you can make the most of your lesson time.
+It's a really good idea to try to correct (or avoid) common mistakes before your lessons so you can make the most of your lesson time.